LuxProvide/SCynergy2026-GeoAI/docs/cheat_sheet.md

 ## 📘 Notebook 1 — Data Acquisition

 ### Key Concept: STAC
 STAC (SpatioTemporal Asset Catalog) is a structured way to search geospatial datasets by location, time, and metadata.
-Students should understand that they are **querying a catalog**, not manually downloading files.
+It means that, with STAC, you are **querying a catalog**, not manually downloading files.

 ### Temporal Phases
 Why the workflow uses: